 I think it’s important to accept that this habit will be very, very difficult to get over.
 But you naturally find your baseline increase if you just have faith.
 You can’t make a number for how long it will take to get to a good baseline.
 It may take two months.
 Or two years.
 Just trust the process and you’ll make incremental progress bit by bit.
 [Read: The rules of life – 22 secrets to never be unhappy again]

-#4 Understanding negative thought loops are an addiction.
 Just think of online trolls who can’t stop feeding on the negativity and drama.
 The longer you’ve been depressed, the deeper your negative-thought loop groove will be.
 It’s like your grumpy granddad who can only maintain a sense of appreciation for a few hours at a time, before he finds something to complain vehemently about.

 Your body does anything to try and put you back into that habituated frame of mind.
 Things like daily five-minute gratitude journals get your mind to practice a new habit that replaces your old ones over time.
+[Read: How to master positive self-talk and banish negativity]

-#5 Choosing to accept suffering.
 All humans innately experience suffering because life is difficult.
 But how you face this suffering makes all the difference in the world.
 This is the difference between:

 Living in fear and playing it safe.

 Facing your fears *such as the fact that everyone you’ve ever known will die at some point* and doing the shit that scares you that you avoid in your life *check out the book The 50th Law for how*.
+[Read: Secret to happiness: The uncomplicated guide for a happy life]

 Life is full of suffering and chaos.
 But we have two choices in how we accept this reality: